FixedEffects/FixedEffectjlr/readme.md

   * [x] getfe option

 ## Prerequisite:

-The package requires a working installation of julia (tested with 0.6.1).
+The package requires a working installation of julia (tested with 0.6.2).

+## Thanks

+Thanks to Changcheng for developing [JuliaCall](https://github.com/Non-Contradiction/JuliaCall).

+Thanks to [Matthieu](https://github.com/matthieugomez) for all his packages!

+See other packages built on JuliaCall: [`convexjlr`](https://github.com/Non-Contradiction/convexjlr) and [`ipoptjlr`](https://github.com/Non-Contradiction/ipoptjlr).